 The Faculty Fellow for Workload Equity is a key partner with the Vice Provost for Academic Affairs (VPFA).
 Collaborating primarily with the Director of Faculty Development & Career Advancement, the Faculty Fellow will engage in activities to support change processes, build community, and lead efforts that advance DU’s university-wide initiative to ensure equity in workload and rewards.

-The faculty selected will receive one (1) course buy-out during the January 2022-June 2022 time period and receive an honorarium of $8,500.
+The faculty selected will receive one (1) course buy-out during the September 2022-June 2023 time perio, or receive an honorarium of $8,500.

 - Develop and facilitate faculty learning opportunities: This may take the form of Faculty Learning Communities (FLCs), institutes, cohort-based programs, coordinating external speakers, and/or other professional development sessions aimed at incremental changes to how workload is measured, rewarded, and distributed across campus.